awillats/clinc/publish/gen/mv0_audio_backup.md

-In studying the utility of various intervention for circuit inference we arrived at a few general guidelines which may assist experimental neuroscientists in designing the right intervention for the quesiton at hand.
+In studying the utility of various intervention for circuit inference we arrived at a few general guidelines which may assist experimental neuroscientists in designing the right intervention for the question at hand.
 First, more ambiguous hypotheses sets require "stronger" interventions to distinguish.
 Open-loop intervention may be sufficient to determine directionality of functional relationships, but as larger